Search

 • Move an older child to another room or out of the crib to make way for the baby weeks in advance.
 Whenever possible, I didn’t want to stack this major adjustment in a child’s life on top the upcoming major adjustment of a new family member.

 • Let the older child help set up the baby’s room.
-Trying to fit into baby clothes and furniture helped the older child realize how much they had grown.
+Trying to fit into baby clothes and furniture helped the older child realize how much they have grown.
+The older child seemed satisfied to have proven to themselves that they had developed past the baby stage.

-• Read children’s books about expecting a new family member, but skip the ones that tell your child the new sibling will sometimes be a pain.
+• Read children’s books about expecting a new family member, but skip the stories that tell your child the new sibling will sometimes be a pain.

 • Explain that the baby will not be able to do anything for a long time, but will need everything done for them.
 The baby will cry to communicate.